Arkadelphia, Arkansas: Railroad, industry, and education

+1997 tornado and recovery

+On March 1, 1997, an F4 tornado struck Arkadelphia during a larger tornado outbreak across Arkansas.
+The tornado caused severe damage across much of the city, including downtown Arkadelphia, where sixty blocks sustained heavy damage.
+In the Arkadelphia area, the storm damaged or destroyed about 250 houses, 90 mobile homes, and 45 businesses.
+Five people were killed in Arkadelphia, and a sixth person was killed in a vehicle on Interstate 30 southwest of the city.

+Twenty-first century

+In the 21st century, Arkadelphia has continued to function as Clark County's seat, a college town, and a regional center for education, manufacturing, tourism, and outdoor recreation.
+The city is part of the Diamond Lakes region and serves as a gateway to nearby recreational areas, including DeGray Lake and DeGray Lake Resort State Park.

 Geography

 Arkadelphia is located in northeastern Clark County on the west bank of the Ouachita River.

-According to the United States Census Bureau, the city has a total area of 18.9 sqkm, of which 18.8 sqkm is land and 0.1 sqkm, or 0.49%, is water.
+According to the United States Census Bureau, the city has a total area of 20.03 sqkm, of which 20.02 sqkm is land and 0.02 sqkm is water.

 Climate

 The climate is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification system, Arkadelphia has a humid subtropical climate, abbreviated "Cfa" on climate maps.
 Arkadelphia was once known as the "City of Rainbows", perhaps because the humid climate often resulted in rain.